Comment on Proposed Regulations and Submit Petitions

 You can submit your comments on many of FDA's proposed regulations at Regulations.gov

-As a regulatory agency, FDA publishes rules that establish or modify the way it regulates foods, drugs, biologics, cosmetics, radiation-emitting electronic products, and medical devices--commodities close to the daily lives of all Americans.
-FDA rules have considerable impact on the nation's health, industries and economy.
-These rules are not created arbitrarily or in a vacuum.
-They are formed with the public's help.
+As a regulatory agency, FDA publishes rules that establish or modify the way it regulates foods, drugs, biologics, cosmetics, radiation-emitting electronic products, tobacco products and medical devices--commodities close to the daily lives of all Americans.
+FDA rules have considerable impact on the nation's health, industries, and economy.
+These rules are not created arbitrarily or in a vacuum, rather they are formed with the public's help.

-By law, anyone can participate in the rule-making process by commenting in writing on rules FDA proposes.
-FDA routinely allows plenty of time for public input and carefully considers these comments when it draws up a final rule.
+By law, anyone can participate in the rulemaking process by commenting on regulatory actions that FDA proposes.
+FDA carefully considers all relevant and timely-submitted comments.

 Proposed Rules

 When FDA plans to issue a new regulation or revise an existing one, it places an announcement in the Federal Register on the day the public comment period begins.
-Published every weekday, the Federal Register is available at many public libraries and colleges, and on the FDA Web site.
+Published every weekday, the Federal Register is available online.
 Issues open to public comment often are reported by the news media and can also be found at regulations.gov.
 Instructions for finding Federal Register documents and submitting comments are found on the Federal Dockets Management System Instruction Sheet.

 In the Federal Register, the "notice of proposed rulemaking" describes the planned regulation and provides background on the issue.
-It also gives the address for submitting written comments and the name of the person to contact for more information.
+It also provides instructions for submitting comments and the name of the person to contact for more information.

-Also noted is the "comment period," which specifies how long the agency will accept public comments.
-Usually, the file--or docket--stays open for comments at least 60 days, though some comment periods have been as short as 10 days or as long as nine months.
+Also noted is the "comment period," which specifies how long the agency will accept public comments on the proposed rule.
+The docket usually us open for comments for 60 days, although some comment periods have been as short as ten days or as long as nine months.
 Weekends and holidays are included in the comment period.

 The Federal Dockets Management System Instruction Sheet tells how to submit comments electronically at regulations.gov.

-Here are some other suggestions for making sure your comment has the greatest possible impact:
+Here are some other suggestions for helping make sure your comment has the greatest possible impact:

 - Clearly indicate if you are for or against the proposed rule or some part of it and why.
 FDA regulatory decisions are based largely on law and science, and agency reviewers look for reasoning, logic, and good science in comments they evaluate.

-- Refer to the docket number, listed in Federal Register notice.
+- Refer to the docket number, listed in Federal Register notice (i.e., FDA-20XX-X-XXXX).

 - Include a copy of articles or other references that support your comments.
 (Electronic attachments will not be forwarded if the "Comment" box is left empty.)